 Different stablecoin types rely on smart contracts in distinct ways:

-- Fiat-backed stablecoins like USDC use contracts primarily for token transfers and compliance features
+- Fiat-backed stablecoins like USDC use contracts primarily for token transfers, compliance enforcement, and reserve verification

 - Crypto-collateralized stablecoins like DAI use contracts to manage vaults, liquidations, and stability fees